Minims Phenylephrine Hydrochloride (Phenylephrine Hydrochloride)

 Storage

 Keep the unopened eye drops in a refrigerator (2-8°C) where children cannot reach them.
 Do not freeze the eye drops or expose them to strong light.
-Discard each single dose unit immediately after use.
+Discard each single dose unit and any remaining solution in it immediately after use.
+Do not save unused contents.

 Overdose Information